vipulnaik/working-drafts/eaf/levels-of-donation.md

 ### Increasing your income

-This is probably the most high-upside way of leveliing up.
+This is probably the most high-upside way of leveling up.
 For instance, Sam Bankman-Fried seriously leveled up when he got into the crypto space and started making tens of millions.